Ienff/Ienff/README.md

 - 👋 Hi, I’m @Chong Yao.
 - 👀 I’m interested in paleontology and paleoanthropology.
-- 🌱 I’m currently learning C++.
+- 🌱 I’m currently learning bioinformatics.
-- 💞️ I’m looking to collaborate on bioinformatics.
 - 📫 How to reach me yaochong1126@163.com

 <!---